Fox Meadows Wind

 Environmental and Additional Studies

-Furthermore, ABO Wind must submit a Conservation and Reclamation Plan to the AUC that documents preconstruction soil and vegetation conditions for the proposed Project, interim reclamation activities, proposed operational soil and vegetation monitoring, proposed Project decommissioning, and proposed final land reclamation.
+Furthermore, FMWI must submit a Conservation and Reclamation Plan to the AUC that documents preconstruction soil and vegetation conditions for the proposed Project, interim reclamation activities, proposed operational soil and vegetation monitoring, proposed Project decommissioning, and proposed final land reclamation.

 Visual Simulations

 A third party was contracted to conduct visual simulations from different viewpoints across the Fox Meadows Project Development Area.
 The purpose of the visual simulations is to illustrate the Project relative to the landscape.
-The visual simulations will be shared with the public and submitted as part of our AUC application in 2023.
 The visual simulation locations were chosen based on a mix of vantage points across the Project site that are mostly accessible to the public.

 Noise